 A significant portion of our Named Executive Officers' compensation is variable or performance-based compensation, which aligns their interests with those of our shareholders.
-In 2020, more than 70% of our Named Executive Officers' target pay was at risk.
-For more information on our Named Executive Officers and our compensation philosophy, see "Information Regarding Our Named Executive Officers" and "Compensation Discussion and Analysis."
+In 2022, more than 80% of our chief executive officer's target pay, and more than 70% of our other Named Executive Officers' target pay, was at risk.